Freediver descending into deep blue Malaysian waters

 Daniel · Founder, Singapore

 "Precise.
 Never cold.
-I trust these men with my life — that is not a small sentence in this sport."
+I trust this team with my life — that is not a small sentence in this sport."

 Adam · Engineer, Kuala Lumpur